frc-7419/crescendo-2024-scouting-site/README.md

 We encourage you to contribute to 7419 Scouting App!
 Please check out the [contributing guidelines](./CONTRIBUTING.md) for more details.

+## Self-Hosting 🏠

+Our self-hosting guide [SELFHOSTING.md](./SELFHOSTING.md) will walk you through the steps required to set up and run our scouting app on your own infrastructure.

 ## Thanks

 Special thanks to [Team 7419](https://7419.tech/) for their invaluable support and resources.